pushparajwastaken/system_design_practice/README.md

-simple text editor to understand basic system design principles
+this repo is just for me to practice simple system design concepts